iluwatar/java-design-patterns/active-object/README.md

 ## Explanation

 The class that implements the active object pattern will contain a self-synchronization mechanism without using 'synchronized' methods.
+Synchronized Methods:-Synchronized method is used to lock an object for any shared resource.
+When a thread invokes a synchronized method, it automatically acquires the lock for that object and releases it when the thread completes its task.
 Real-world example

 >The Orcs are known for their wildness and untameable soul.
 It seems like they have their own thread of control based on previous behavior.